apache/druid/docs/development/extensions-core/kafka-ingestion.md

 ### Kafka input format supervisor spec example
 If you want to ingest data from other fields in addition to the Kafka message contents, you can use the `kafka` input format.
 The `kafka` input format lets you ingest:
-- the message key field
+- the event key field
-- message headers
+- event headers
+- the Kafka event timestamp
-- the Kafka message timestamp.
+- the Kafka event value that stores the message content.

 > The Kafka inputFormat is currently designated as experimental.